cs01/termpair/README.md

 - Install a virus.
 - etc.

-If you run the server locally on the default host, none of this can happen.
-The security implications only apply if you are exposing the port to others.
+If you run the server locally on the default host, it will not be accessible to anyone other than you.
+These security implications apply if you are exposing the port to others.

 Still interested?
 Read on!

 ## System Requirements

+Operating System:

+- To view/control from the browser: All operating systems are supported.
+- To run the server, `termpair serve`: Tested on Linux.
+Should work on macOS.
+Might work on Windows.
-Operating System: Tested on Linux.
+- To share your terminal, `termpair share`: Tested on Linux.
 Should work on macOS.
 Probably doesn't work on Windows.

 Python: 3.6